estryker/coderclub/lessons/lesson5.md

 Write on the board: Name: with a box around it to lead into using variables.

 Pick 3 (or more) students to answer the question: 'What is your name?'.
-Once they write their names, have a 4th student say: 'Hello <name>' underneath on the board.
+Once they write their names, have a 4th student say: 'Hello (name)'.
+Prep the 4th student saying that is their function in life to say hello to people.

 ## Ruby